The Only Desire That Is Complete Is Buddha's Desire

 I think this is because of the-- because our culture-- our civilization-- came [laughs] already [to a] dead end, and if you realize that you cannot go any more-- any further more.
 So someone who notice-- people who notice that this is the dead end may come to Zen Center [laughs, laughter] to find out some way to go further.
 That is, you know, your feeling, you know, whether or not you understand what is dead end or why we came to the dead end.

 The foundation of our culture is based on individualism.
 And individualism is based on, you know, idea of self, you know.
 And from the time of Renaissance, we awoke in our human nature, and we started to put emphasis on our human nature rather than, you know, something which is called “divine nature” or “holy nature.”
 We put more emphasis [on] how-- what we are and what is human nature.
 And we wanted to express our human nature as much as possible.
 But-- and, you know, the human nature-- holy nature, you know, or buddha-nature, were replaced by human nature.
 And that human nature is not what we mean by buddha-nature.
 This is, you know, starting point of mistake.
-So whatever the-- whatever sort may be-- communism, or capitalism, or individualism-- all those sorts are based on individual right, or individual power, or individual-- supremacy of individual.
+So whatever the-- whatever thought may be-- communism, or capitalism, or individualism-- all those thoughts are based on individual right, or individual power, or individual-- supremacy of individual.

 So, for an instance, you know, individualism or capitalism seek for the freedom of our desire, our freedom, you know.
 But capitalism-- or-- but communism rather put emphasis on equality of the profits or right.
 But equality of-- equality and freedom is not, you know, compatible, you know.
 If you want to be free, you know, from everything, if you want to extend your desire freely, limitlessly, you know, you-- you cannot divide things equally, you know, because you want to extend your desire as much as you can.
 If each one of you extend, you know, their desire, it is not possible to-- or have-- to possess things equally.